What to Do During a Power Outage

 Keep in mind that in the event of a power outage, you may not have access to the internet or phone services.

-Who to call when the power goes out
+Who should you call when the power goes out?

 If you do have phone services, there are some people you can call when the power goes out.
 You may want to call members of your household who are not home to let them know.
 You may also want to report your outage to your electricity company.